Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Coverage Initiated by Analysts at StockNews.com

-Equities researchers at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a note issued to investors on Wednesday.
-The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.
+Analysts at StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a report released on Tuesday.
+The firm set a “sell” rating on the specialty pharmaceutical company’s stock.

 About Ampio Pharmaceuticals